angelinabdev/easy-speech-aac/README.md

 # Easy Speech AAC

-Easy Speech AAC is a free, nonprofit, and user-friendly Augmentative and Alternative Communication (AAC) web application designed to empower individuals with communication challenges.
-Developed through research and personal experience, this tool enables users to express their needs, monitor emotions, and manage daily routines effectively.
+Easy Speech AAC is a free, nonprofit communication tool built to support individuals with autism and other disabilities who face challenges expressing themselves.
+Unlike costly alternatives, this platform empowers users with accessible, research-driven features designed to improve quality of life for both individuals and caregivers.

 [Link to Live Demo](https://your-live-demo-url.com) &lt;-- *Don't forget to replace this with your actual app link!*

+# Mission
+Easy Speech AAC was created from personal experience as the caretaker of a nonverbal sibling.
+The goal is to **make communication easier, more inclusive, and more affordable for everyone.**

-## Key Features
+# Features
 - **Role-Based Access:** Separate, tailored experiences for `Users` and `Caregivers`.
 - **Daily Planner:** An interactive, drag-and-drop schedule to organize daily tasks and routines.
 - **Phrase and Soundboard:** Customizable and pre-built phrases and sounds for quick communication, with adjustable voice settings.